 - If the owner of the item has placed it in the archive without any restrictions whatsoever, the clerk would be expected to treat this request just like any other.

-- The problem is once again the company’s non-existent security.
+- If I request a document that the company hasn’t told the clerk to restrict, then the problem is once again the company’s non-existent security.

-In the archive example above, if I bombarded the clerk with hundreds of random requests, hoping to come up with something unexpected, that’s a very different matter from actually typing the URL out of a desire to get to a page that deductive reasoning suggests ought to exist.
+If instead of submitting a request that follows a clear pattern, I instead bombarded the clerk with hundreds of random requests, hoping to come up with something unexpected, that’s a very different matter.
+Because it’s common practice to type URLs to facilitate navigation on a website, typing out a URL isn’t devious, or illegal.
+It’s simply a way to get to a page that deductive reasoning suggests ought to exist.

 Since some web pages are dynamically generated from URLs that include complex parameters, there is not a clear line between what counts as simply typing the URL and manipulating complex parameters in a deliberate attempt to alter the way the site’s designers expected the site to behave.